USWNT's Swanson 'in shock,' OK after surgery

 Tuesday marked the start of the 100-day countdown to the finals being co-hosted by Australia and New Zealand.

-The U.S. play Ireland again on Tuesday in St. Louis in its final friendly before head coach Vlatko Andonovski names his 23-player squad for the tournament.
+The U.S. beat Ireland again on Tuesday in St. Louis by a final score of 2-0 in its final friendly before head coach Vlatko Andonovski names his 23-player squad for the tournament.

 Andonovski's side will train in New Zealand, which is all three of its Group E games against Vietnam, Portugal and Netherlands will take place.
 The U.S. also announced on Tuesday that it would play a friendly against Wales in San Jose, California, on July 9 in a Send Off game ahead of the start of the World Cup.